pnnl/ConStrain/constrain/app/README.md

 7. Press the 'Save' button to add this state to the workflow diagram.
 ---
 1. Fill out the parameters here.
 2. To add choices, click 'Edit'.
 They can be added by selecting an 'Object Type', a 'Method', an 'Object', an 'Equals' value, adding a 'Next' value, and clicking add.
-This form will be added to the previous popup after you select 'OK'.
+This form will be added to the previous form after you select 'OK'.
 3. Press the 'Save' button to add this state to the workflow diagram.

-#### Advanced Form:
+#### JSON Form:
-The advanced form offers no guidance in the creation of a state.
-It is triggered by navigating to the 'State' tab and pressing the 'Add Advanced' button, and also triggered by clicking a state in the Workflow Diagram while using Advanced Settings.
+The JSON form offers no guidance in the creation of a state.
+It is triggered by navigating to the 'State' tab and pressing the 'Add' button with the JSON State Form setting selected (disabled by default), and also when clicking a state in the Workflow Diagram while using JSON State Form Settings.
 It is a text box where the user inputs a state.
 The state should be in the following format:

 ```json
  {